RobotecAI/ros2-for-unity/README.md

 ## Installation

 1. Perform building steps described in the OS-specific readme or download pre-built Unity package.
-Do not source `ros2-for-unity` nor `ros2cs`.
+Do not source `ros2-for-unity` nor `ros2cs` project into ROS2 workspace.
 1. Open or create Unity project.
 1. Import asset into project:
     1. copy `install/asset/Ros2ForUnity` into your project `Assets` folder, or